OmniaOsman/simple-queue/README.md

 - 📧 Email job queuing system
 - 🚀 Built with NestJS for scalable architecture
 - 📊 Queue monitoring with Bull Board
-- 🔒 TypeScript support for better development experience
+- 🔒 TypeScript support for a better development experience

 ## Tech Stack